Russell R. Waesche: Career

 In 1919, the 18th Amendment was passed, and Waesche was assigned to enforce prohibition at sea.
 He commanded various destroyers in preventing "rum runners" from entering port.
 He commanded USCGC Beale.
 After he served on Beale, he went to the Philadelphia Navy Yard and was the Coast Guard representative at the U.S. Sesquicentennial International Exposition.
 He later commanded USCGC Tucker.
 Waesche also commanded USCGC Bothwell (ex-Eagle 21) and USCGC Snohomish.
 At Coast Guard Headquarters, Waesche started the Coast Guard Institute and Correspondence School for warrant officers and enlisted personnel as well as the reorganization of Coast Guard field forces in 1932.

 In February 1932, he became liaison officer in the War Plans Division, Office of the Chief of Naval Operations, Navy Department.
 After completion of this duty he served as aide to Commandant Harry G. Hamlet, then he was Chief of the Finance Division, and Assistant Commandant.
 He was appointed Commandant as rear admiral on 14 June 1936, and was largely responsible for the merger of the U.S. Lighthouse Service with the Coast Guard in 1939.
-He was also instrumental in organizing a strong Coast Guard Reserve which underwent its greatest expansion in history.
+He was also instrumental in organizing the Coast Guard Auxiliary and a strong Coast Guard Reserve which underwent its greatest expansion in history.
 During World War II, Waesche served as commandant of the Coast Guard and received honors for his service.

 Waesche was promoted to vice admiral in 1942 and admiral in 1945 and was the first Coast Guard officer to achieve those ranks.